-Degree Break-up of 80 Credits Where they should come from 40 Credits 30 Credits 5 credit each from 8 core courses.
-Across the core areas M.A.
-French 05 Credits From any M.A.
-Level course in any department in the University 05 Credits (Project) In any one of the six core areas.
+Degree Break-up of 80 Credits Where they should come from 40 Credits From 8 core courses 30 Credits From optional courses offered by the Department M.A.
+French 05 Credits From any M.A. level course in the Department or any other department in the University 05 Credits (Dissertation) In any one of the six core areas.

-Distribution of the Core Courses
+3. Distribution of the Core Courses

 FR M.A.
-CR101 Use of Language
+CR101 FR M.A.
+CR102 FR M.A.
+CR103 FR M.A.
+CR104 Use of Language Introduction to Linguistics Reading French Literature Culture and Civilization Semester II FR M.A.
+CR105 Methodology of Teaching French as a Foreign Language FR M.A.
+CR106 Initiation to Translation FR M.A.
+CR107 FR M.A.
+CR108 Reading Francophone Literatures India and the French Speaking World

+4. Distribution of Optional Courses

+Optional Courses will be offered in the third and the fourth semesters.

+List of Elective Courses

+Area of Linguistic

 FR M.A.
-CR102 Introduction to Linguistics
+LS 201 Phonetics and Phonology

 FR M.A.
-CR103 Reading French Literature
+LS 202 Morphology

 FR M.A.
-CR104 Culture and Civilization

-Methodology of Teaching French as a Foreign

-Language

-Initiation to Translation

-Reading Francophone Literatures

-India and the French Speaking World

-Distribution of Optional Courses

-Optional Courses will be offered in the third and the fourth semesters

-List of Elective Courses Area of Linguistic

-FR M.A.
-LS 20)1 I Phonetics and Phonology

-FR M.A.
-LS 20)2 [Morphology

-FR M.A.
-LS 20)3 Syntax
+LS 203 Syntax

-FR M.A.
-LS 20)4 I Introduction to Semantics
+FR M. A. LS 204 Introduction to Semantics

-FR M.A.
-LS 20)5 I Introduction to Sociolinguistics
+FR M. A. LS 205 Introduction to Sociolinguistics

-FR M.A.
-LS 20)6 I Introduction to Pragmatics
+FR M. A. LS 206 Introduction to Pragmatics